Google Bans InfoWars App Over What It Called Misleading Claims On Coronavirus

 Google has banned the InfoWars app from its Google Play store after the conspiracy theory news outlet was accused of peddling false claims about the coronavirus.

-As Wired reported, the tech giant confirmed on Friday that it had removed the app, which offered live broadcasts The Alex Jones Show and other videos and sold products including supplements.
+As Wired reported, the tech giant confirmed on Friday that it had removed the app, which offered live broadcasts of The Alex Jones Show and other videos and sold products including supplements.

 A spokesperson for Google told Wired that the app was removed due to spreading “misinformation” regarding the COVID-19 outbreak.

 “Now more than ever, combating misinformation on the Play Store is a top priority for the team,” the spokesperson said.

 “When we find apps that violate Play policy by distributing misleading or harmful information, we remove them from the store.”

 As Wired noted, the app hosted a video in which Jones claimed that “everybody dies under the new world order except maybe one tenth of one percent that believe they’re going to merge with machines and have made deals with this inter-dimensional thing that gave them all the technology.”